EfremoffDev/CabAmpSimulator_ADAU1401/README.md

 # CabAmpSimulator_ADAU1401

 This project is a base and guitar amplifier simulator + IR based cabinet simulator.
 Uses ADAU1401 Digital Signal Processor and ARM-microcontroller (ex.
-Raspberry Pi Pico).
+Raspberry Pi Pico or ESP32 (prefered)).

 ## Functionality: